-The new comfortable and reliable crossover EXEED LX is available at AVTODOM Group dealerships
+The New Comfortable And Reliable Crossover EXEED LX Is Available At AVTODOM Group Dealerships

-(MENAFN- Abtodom) Sales of the restyled crossover EXEED LX started at the dealership centers EXEED Center AVTODOM Varshavka in Moscow and EXEED Center AVTODOM Stachek in St. Petersburg.
+(MENAFN- ForPressRelease) Sales of the restyled crossover EXEED LX started at the dealership centers EXEED Center AVTODOM Varshavka in Moscow and EXEED Center AVTODOM Stachek in St. Petersburg.

+The EXEED LX exterior has become sportier.
+A new frameless radiator grille, an updated shape of the air ducts and rear bumper, and an impressive wheel design appeared in the car.
+There is a modern dual curved multi media

+screen with a thickness of 15 mm in the interior of the new EXEED LX.
+It combines a digital instrument panel and a touchscreen

 Getrag 7DCT robotic gearbox with two wet clutches is installed on all trim levels with a 1.6T engine with a power of 150 l/s.
 This ensures confident acceleration to 100 km/h in 10.3 seconds.
 The Borg Warner clutch provides an intelligent all-wheel drive system.
 EXEED LX comes with six driving modes: Eco, Standard, Sport, Snow, Mud and 4x4.